sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

     | web_server_scaleup_policy   | db53a21a207e48c2ac9916285ce85a55             | OS::Heat::ScalingPolicy                            | CREATE_COMPLETE | 2015-04-22T13:51:58Z |
     +-----------------------------+----------------------------------------------+----------------------------------------------------+-----------------+----------------------+

-*Obviouly you need to change the networks ids by yours.*
+*Obviouly you need to change the networks ids with yours.*

-Quick looks of an alarm definition in the Heat templates:
+Quick look of an alarm definition in the Heat templates:

 .. code-block:: yaml